Appearance and character of Wolfgang Amadeus Mozart: Hobbies

 He enjoyed playing billiards, possibly because it was a form of exercise.
 He also loved dancing, especially masquerades, which he always attended dressed as a harlequin.
 He had several pets: a canary, a starling, a dog, and also a horse for playful riding.
 There is not the slightest indication that Mozart engaged in gambling (except billiards or home card games, with small stakes), and he certainly did not go to the famous Viennese gambling dens, since, among other things, his purchasing power did not allow it.
 He was fond of drinking coffee in a cup, as well as smoking a pipe, but in moderation.

+Humor

+Mozart enjoyed pranks, puns, humorous misspellings, emphatic all caps, and sexual/scatological humor.

+He often humorously misspelled his own name, and it may be possible that the popular nickname "Amadeus" was a faux-Latin term originating from his humorous spelling of "Wolfgangus Amadeus Mozartus".
+A few examples of other self-misspelled names include "GNAGFLOW TRAZOM" (in all caps), and the jocular faux-Latin "Johannes, Chrysostomus, Amadeus, Wolfgangus, Sigismundus, Mozart" when introducing himself as a guilty party for staying up too late.

+In 1777, he concluded a typical letter to his father with:"Well, addio.
+I again kiss Papa's hands and embrace my sister and send greetings to all my good friends; now off to the closet run I, where perchance shit some muck shall I, and ever the same fool am I. WOLFGANG and AMADEUS MOZARTY, Augsburg, Octobery 25th, seventeen hundred and seventy seveny."The above quote shows both his scatological humor as well as his affinity for humorous misspellings and allcaps, including that of "seveny" and his own name ("MOZARTY").
+He also had an affinity for using allcaps for emphasis, such as in his letter of May 14, 1778, in which he ranted to his father about an uninspired student, berating her inability to complete a basic composition.

+In 1777, the 21-year-old Mozart also pranked a Herr Stein by denying his identity and introducing himself as "Trazom", then running to Herr Stein's piano and playing quickly to surprise his host.

-Especially in his youth, Mozart had a special predilection for scatological humor, not so unusual in his time, which is apparent in many of his surviving letters, especially those written to his cousin Maria Anna Thekla Mozart (around 1777 and 1778), but also in correspondence with his sister Nannerl and his parents.
-Mozart even wrote scatological music, such as the canon Leck mich im Arsch KV 231 (literally "Lick my ass", sometimes idiomatically translated as "Kiss my ass.")
+Especially in his youth, Mozart had a special predilection for scatological humor, which is apparent in many of his surviving letters, especially those written to his cousin Maria Anna Thekla Mozart (around 1777 and 1778), but also in correspondence with his sister Nannerl and his parents.